Research at Defra

 High quality, accessible statistical information and analysis is an essential part of policy development.
 Defra’s statistical team develops relevant data sources and research in accordance with the UK Statistics Authority guidelines, in order to support the policy-making process.

 Defra economists provide analysis, appraisal and evaluation for all aspects of Defra policy, to ensure policy decisions are informed by high quality and robust evidence in order to meet Defra’s strategic objectives.

 Good social science research helps make good government strategy, policy and delivery.
 Social science research informs the development, implementation and evaluation of a wide range of government policies.
-The best results are often the result of teamwork, with Government Social Research Service members, other analysts and policy or delivery officials working together throughout the development and implementation of an idea to ensure it is as evidence based as possible.
+The best results are often the result of teamwork, with Government Social Research Profession members, other analysts and policy or delivery officials working together throughout the development and implementation of an idea to ensure it is as evidence based as possible.
 Engagement as early as possible in this process helps ensure the results of any analytical work are as useful as possible.

 Operational research is all about helping people to understand complex problems, achieving the best outcomes and making the best use of public money.
 It provides flexible techniques that can be applied to a variety of problems, from discussions and logical problem structuring through to analysing statistics and building predictive models.
 It is especially useful to conduct ‘what if’ analyses, to help policy-makers evaluate different policy options.